 Kate has strong links in the Polish community and is recommended by the Polish Embassy in London, having co-written a Guide for Polish Investors in the UK that was published by the Embassy.
 She has a broad network of international connections and has been instructed by law firms in Poland to assist their clients in matters involving English jurisdiction.

 Kimberley joined the firm as a Trainee Solicitor in September 2017.
-She is currently in the Property department.

 Prior to joining Carter Lemon Camerons, Kimberley was the Office Manager at a niche law firm specialising in alternative assets and following this worked as a paralegal at a leading litigation law firm.